You want smart political talk without the meltdowns?

 And you need to keep doing it.

-You need to keep it.
+You need to keep doing it.

-This is a life, this is a lifelong job for me.
+This is a lifelong job for me.

 You know, I told you God brought you into my life, and you know it too.